lcmen/lcmen.github.io/_notes/2020-02-29-padding-numbers-with-zeros-in-ruby.md

 ---
-layout: default
+layout: post
-title: Padding numbers with zeros in Ruby
+title: "Padding numbers with zeros in Ruby"
+description: "Pad numbers with zeros in front or back of the number"
 date: 2020-02-29
 tags:
     - ruby